SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 This document provides a quick getting started guide to install a Solace PubSub+ Software Event Broker in various configurations onto a Kubernetes cluster.

-Detailed documentation is provided in the [Solace PubSub+ Event Broker on Kubernetes Deployment Guide].
+Detailed documentation is provided in the [Solace PubSub+ Event Broker on Kubernetes Guide](docs/PubSubPlusK8SDeployment.md).

 This guide is intended mainly for development and demo purposes.
 The recommended Solace PubSub+ Software Event Broker version is 9.0 or later.

 This document is applicable to any platform supporting Kubernetes, with specific hints on how to set up a simple MiniKube deployment on a Linux-based machine.
-To view examples of other platforms see:
+To view examples of other Kubernetes platforms see:

 - [Deploying a Solace PubSub+ Software Event Broker HA group onto a Google Kubernetes Engine](//github.com/SolaceProducts/solace-gke-quickstart )
 - [Deploying a Solace PubSub+ Software Event Broker HA Group onto an OpenShift 3.10 or 3.11 platform](//github.com/SolaceProducts/solace-openshift-quickstart )